UniversalDependencies/docs/_osx/index.md

   * In general, words are delimited by whitespace characters.
 Description of exceptions follows.
   * According to typographical rules, many punctuation marks are attached to a neighboring word.
 We usually tokenize them as separate tokens (words).
 * In manuscripts, (white)spaces between words can sometimes not be identified reliably or do not seem to be accordance with modern spacing rules.
 In some manuscripts (esp., [Heliand Ms. M](https://www.lwl.org/331-download/niw/html/40001B.html)), we thus observe fusion between independent words and splits between parts of the same morphological word. **The handling of such data is yet to be clarified.**
-  * These may be treated as multi-token words.
+  * These may be treated as multi-token words in the future.

 ## Morphology